thatsOven/custom-emulated-computer/README.md

 	- Shows the time elapsed since the computer started running when the computer stops.
 	- **Usage** --time
 - `--simple-audio`
-	- Switches to the older sound chip system, mostly used for compatibility and performance [Sound chip - Sound code].
+	- Switches to the older sound chip system, mostly used for compatibility and performance [Sound chip - Sound code](https://github.com/thatsOven/custom-emulated-computer#sound-code).
 	- **Usage**: --simple-audio
 # General specs
 The computer, designed to have a 16 bits CPU, supports a maximum of 8 GB of RAM (around 4 billion addresses), split in 65536 memory banks, each having a maximum size of 128 KB (65536 addresses).
 By default, the computer uses 2 MB of RAM split in 16 memory banks.
 The GPU has a dedicated video memory, that can be of a maximum size of 12 GB (when assuming a 65536x65536 screen resolution).
 The video memory size depends on the resolution set by the user.
 By default, it can store 196 KB of data using a 256x256 resolution.